 Outside the Spice Market, the surrounding backstreets are cramped with all kinds of shops.
 Locals come here to shop for coffee, tea, pots and pans, clothing, shoes, fruit and vegetables and just about anything.

 To get to this bustling spice bazaar, head for the Eminönü district and you’ll find it at the southern end of the Galata Bridge which is near the mouth of the Golden Horn.
 From the Sultanahmet area, the Kabatas-Zeytinburnu tram travels along Divan Yolu to Eminönü.

-A visit to the Egyptian spice bazaar is a very colorful experience and one not to be missed.Did I leave anything out?
+A visit to the Egyptian spice bazaar is a very colorful experience and one not to be missed.Do you agree or disagree?